-We expect that the grant will be applied for with a simple “check box” declaration.
+The grant is applied for with a simple “check box” declaration.
 It is expected thought that HMRC will have extensive enforcement powers to audit applications after the fact in order to prevent fraud and abuse.
-Successive iterations of the guidance and the Treasury Direction have placed increasing emphasis on the intention to police perceived abuse of the scheme.
+Successive iterations of the guidance and the Treasury Directions have placed increasing emphasis on the intention to police perceived abuse of the scheme.

 Payments to employers have started being made.
 Employers will need to pay and therefore fund salary costs in the meantime and may be eligible for a Coronavirus Business Interruption Loan.

 From 1 July 2020 (including the furlough extension from 1 November 2020)

 When an employee is moved to flexible furlough, a new written agreement must be put in place (either an individual agreement or a collective agreement) before the first day of furlough.
 This should meet the following criteria: